 If you want to get a free cabin upgrade on your next cruise you might be disappointed.
 Although, there are times when a cruise ship will offer to upgrade your room for free, this is usually not the case unless they have done something to mess up your vacation.

 But this doesn’t mean you can’t get an upgrade for cheap.
 If you are willing to pay an extra $50 or so to stay in a higher tier room than the one you booked than these tips will help you.
 Just remember, these upgrades are never guaranteed and anyone that tells you they can get you an upgrade with certainty is lying to you.

 Choose the slow season for better chances of an upgrade

 If ship is sailing at 100% capacity you can’t get an upgrade.
 It’s as simple as that.
 That’s why there are really no guarantees you will get one in the first place, unless the captain of the ship happens to be your cousin or something.
 So the best times to get an upgrade are during the slow months and not during the first 3 months of the year.
 That being said, there are still cancellations and no-shows during the busy months.

 Book through a travel agent

-Go through a travel agent and keep contacting him/her about 2 weeks before you take sale to inquire about upgrades.
+Go through a travel agent and keep contacting him/her about 2 weeks before you take sail to inquire about upgrades.
 Often cruise lines will work with travel agents and give them special deals so it’s worth their while for travel agents to have special connections to be able to get better travel deals for their clients.
 Again, never trust a travel agent that tells you that you are guaranteed an upgrade, but find one you can trust and you have better chances of seeing through a balcony window rather than watching the TV to see the view.